 - The Executive shall establish a Nominating Committee, consisting of the Chair, Vice-Chair and Past Chair, whose purpose is to oversee the nomination of Section Members for positions on the Executive.
 The Nominating Committee shall make reasonable efforts to ensure that there is a sufficient number of candidates nominated to fill each of the positions on the Executive set out in sections 6(a)(i)-(ii) and as many positions set out in section 6(a)(iii) as the Executive decides are advisable.

-- On behalf of the Nominating Committee and before May 1st of each year, OBA staff shall give Notice to each Section Member of the nomination and election process then underway or about to start, and provide instructions on how to submit nominations.
+- On behalf of the Nominating Committee and before the date set out in section 9(d) of each year, OBA staff shall give Notice to each Section Member of the nomination and election process then underway or about to start, and provide instructions on how to submit nominations.

-- Only Section Members shall be eligible to stand for nomination.
+- Only Section Members as of 2 pm on the day before the close of nominations as set out in section 9(h) shall be eligible to stand for nomination.

 - The Section nomination forms shall set out the requirements for nomination and any other information that the Executive and OBA staff deem necessary for the efficient conduct of Section nomination procedures and election process.
-Eligible Sections Members shall be entitled to nominate themselves for any Executive position.
+Eligible Sections Members shall be entitled to nominate themselves for any Executive position, subject to section 6(e).

-- The Nominating Committee shall attempt to ensure that by May 15th, there is a sufficient number of candidates nominated to fill each elected position.
+- The Nominating Committee shall attempt to ensure that by the date 14 days after nominations opened, there is a sufficient number of candidates nominated to fill each elected position.

-- If, by May 15th, there is an insufficient number of candidates nominated to fill each position on the Executive, then, before the Annual Meeting, or the close of nominations on May 20th, whichever occurs first, the Nominating Committee shall nominate a sufficient number of eligible candidates to fill the remaining elected positions.
-Additional nominations may be requested from the floor at the time of the Annual Meeting if returned nominations are not sufficient to fill the positions on the Executive provided the Annual Meeting occurs prior to the 20th of May.
+- If, by the date set out in section 9(f), there is an insufficient number of candidates nominated to fill each position on the Executive, then, before the Annual Meeting, or the close of nominations as set out in section 9(h), whichever occurs first, the Nominating Committee shall nominate a sufficient number of eligible candidates to fill the remaining elected positions.
+Additional nominations may be requested from the floor at the time of the Annual Meeting if returned nominations are not sufficient to fill the positions on the Executive provided the Annual Meeting occurs prior to the date set out in section 9(h).

-- Nominations shall close at 5 p.m. on May 20th.
+- Nominations shall close at 2 p.m. on the date 21 days after nominations opened.
 No further nominations shall be accepted following the close of nominations.

 - If more than one nomination per position is received, an election shall be conducted for each such position.

-- If a person has been nominated for more than one position, then that person must choose on or before May 22nd the one position for which the person wishes to run;
+- If a person has been nominated for more than one position, then that person must choose on or before the Friday immediately following the date set out in section 9(h) the one position for which the person wishes to run;

-- If the person fails to choose by that date, then the Nominating Committee shall make that choice, which shall be final, on or before May 23rd and shall notify all affected candidates of its choice.
+- If the person fails to choose by that date, then the Nominating Committee shall make that choice, which shall be final, on or before the Tuesday immediately following the date set out in section 9(h) and shall notify all affected candidates of its choice.

 - Where elections are required, they shall be managed and overseen by OBA staff, and shall be conducted by ballot under the following rules: